wp-plugins/si-contact-form/readme.txt

 = Help Keep This Plugin Free =

-If you find this plugin useful to you, please consider [__making a small donation__](http://www.fastsecurecontactform.com/donate) to help contribute to my time invested and to further development.
+If you find this plugin useful to you, please consider [__making a donation__](https://www.fastsecurecontactform.com/donate) to help contribute to my time invested and to further development.
 Thanks for your kind support! - [__Mike Challis__](http://profiles.wordpress.org/users/MikeChallis/)

 Features: